 The courses are biblically based and are written from a Protestant point of view.
 While this is obvious in the bible lessons, it also underlies history, science, and other subjects.

 Each volume is a one-year curriculum, divided into 33 to 35 units, each of which will take one week to complete.
 The large book for each course is your primary resource.
-(First-edition books are perfect bound and printed in black and white, while second editions are full-color and spiral bound.)
+(First-edition books are perfect bound and printed in black and white, while second and third editions are full-color and spiral bound.)
 Each book lays out daily lesson plans that cover everything that you need for that level.
 The subject areas covered and the amount of emphasis upon each vary from volume to volume as is appropriate for each level.
 Instructions for learning activities are written out in each book.

 While some of the activities at lower levels for math and grammar direct you in the use of other resources, at upper levels most of the math and grammar is learned through other resources.
 Read-aloud assignments also rely upon other books.